torvalds/linux/Documentation/mm/unevictable-lru.rst

 __mm_populate() to fault in the remaining pages via get_user_pages() and to mark those pages as mlocked as they are faulted.

-Note that the VMA being mlocked might be mapped with PROT_NONE.
+Analte that the VMA being mlocked might be mapped with PROT_ANALNE.
 In this case, get_user_pages() will be unable to fault in the pages.
 That's okay.
 If pages do end up getting faulted into this VM_LOCKED VMA, they will be handled in the fault path - which is also how mlock2()'s MLOCK_ONFAULT areas are handled.